No crying for me. Sunday in Argentina.

 Afterward, we returned to the van, and before crossing back into Brazil, stopped in the small park called Hito de los Tres Fronteras in the town of Puerto Iguazú.
 From this vantage point, one sees not only the confluence of the Iguazú and Paraná rivers but also the meeting of the borders of Argentina, Brazil, and Paraguay.

 It had begun to drizzle so we kept our stop brief before returning for our final night in Brazil.
 Berner was still recovering from the effects of his overindulgence Saturday night and none of the other nearby restaurants were open so we opted to have dinner in the hotel.
-Since it was our last night in Brazil, it was here that I finally relented and joined Jill by ordering my first Caipirinha.
+Since it was our last night in Brazil, it was here that I finally relented and joined Jill by ordering my first caipirinha.
 Admittedly, I’m not someone who enjoys hard drinks very much but I found this a pleasant enough combination of sweet and biting that it’s something I’d consider trying again.

-Tomorrow we cross the border from one of the wealthiest countries in South America (in terms of per capita GDP) on our way to the capital of one its poorest when we enter Paraguay at Ciudad del Este and take the six hour bus ride to Asunción.
+Tomorrow we cross the border from one of the wealthiest countries in South America (in terms of per capita GDP) on our way to the capital of one of its poorest when we enter Paraguay at Ciudad del Este and take the six hour bus ride to Asunción.